 Set by the banks of the beautiful Leichhardt River, Mount Isa is an excellent place to immerse yourself in Australian outback life.

-If you’ve never experienced a rodeo, you’ve come to the right place too – Mount Isa is renowned as the Rodeo Capital of Australia and their annual event is fast and furious fun.
+If you've never experienced a rodeo, you've come to the right place.
+Mount Isa is renowned as the Rodeo Capital of Australia and their annual event is fast and furious fun.

 This is the number one event of the year in Mount Isa.
-4 days of rodeo action are the feature of this annual festival of all things Outback Queensland.
+Four days of rodeo action are the feature of this annual festival of all things Outback Queensland.

 Mount Isa Rodeo is an iconic eventl.
 Credit: Tourism and Events Queensland

-Watch local cowboys ride bucking bulls and enjoy the thrills, spills and exhilaration of the biggest rodeo in the Southern Hemisphere.
-This is a huge community event from August 11-14, 2022.
+Watch local cowboys ride bucking bulls and enjoy the thrills, spills, and exhilaration of the biggest rodeo in the Southern Hemisphere.
+This is a huge community event, held in August.

 There are several scenic picnic areas around the lake with large shady trees and these are some of the best places in Mount Isa to have a barbecue.
 The barbecues are free of charge and have a woodpile that is stocked regularly.